python-control/Slycot/README.rst

 Dependencies
 ------------

+Supported Python versions are 2.7, and 3.5 and later.

 Slycot depends on Numpy and, if you are installing a binary distribution, Numpy should be the only prerequisite (though you may need LAPACK libraries as well, depending on your particular system configuration).